Blacklotus5/Object-Avoidance-Robot/README.md

 - Place robot on flat surface.

 ### 4️⃣ Run the Robot
-- Switch on the power supply (2 × 3.7V LiPo in series).
+- Switch on the power supply (2 × 3.7V Li-ion in series).
 - Robot will now move forward and avoid obstacles autonomously.

 ---